 Secondly, the audit process does not take just one day!
-The entire process can take a period of time – days, weeks and even months, depending on the size of the business and whether or not good finance and compliance management was practised by the company during the relevant financial year.
+The entire process can take a period of time – days, weeks, and even months, depending on the size of the business and whether or not good finance and compliance management was practiced by the company during the relevant financial year.

 Filing the Audited Financial Statement in the Philippines

-As mentioned above, there a number of key finance-related documents that must be submitted during Audit Season.
-One of these is the Annual Income Tax Return, or AITR.
+As mentioned above, there are a number of key finance-related documents that must be submitted during Audit Season.
+One of these is the Annual Income Tax Return or AITR.
 Another one of these key documents is the Audited Financial Statement, commonly known as – the AFS!

 As described above, the main purpose of the submission of the AFS is to ensure that PH businesses provide a clear and accurate picture of the company’s financial and compliance activities to two of the primary regulators of businesses in the Philippines.

 However, in order to provide a clear and accurate picture of a company’s financials, the BIR and SEC will want to ensure that this picture has been independently certified, or audited, by an independent party – in this case, an auditor or audit firm!
-So, once a company has prepared their yearly Financial Statements, before submitting to the BIR, and then to the SEC, the Financial Statement must first be audited, certified and signed off by an independent Auditor.
+So, once a company has prepared its yearly Financial Statements, before submitting them to the BIR, and then to the SEC, the Financial Statement must first be audited, certified, and signed off by an independent auditor.

 The Financial Statement will be prepared by the company in the first instance.
 It will then be reviewed by the Auditor in order to ensure that the company’s financials have been prepared in accordance with local PH tax and compliance requirements.